-Neonates and infants aged <8 months whose mothers were not vaccinated at least 2 weeks before delivery, or who are at increased risk of severe disease, are recommended to receive passive immunisation with an RSV-specific monoclonal antibody
+Neonates and infants aged <8 months whose mothers were not vaccinated at least 2 weeks before giving birth, or who are at increased risk of severe disease, are recommended to receive passive immunisation with a long-acting RSV-specific monoclonal antibody

 Nirsevimab is a long-acting RSV-specific monoclonal antibody that is recommended for infants who were born: